input-output-hk/partner-chains-smart-contracts/offchain/README.md

 #### 3.1.5.
 Register committee candidate

-In order to generate the signatures, you can use the signature generator tool:
+To generate the signatures, you can use the signature generator tool:

 ```
 cabal run trustless-sidechain-gen-signatures -- \